Nested DIVs and Floats

 ...

-In the box above, all three sections consist of floated <div>s with fixed widths, nested within a parent containing <div>.
-Note how the three floated <div>s are all aligned to the left edge of the container box which leaves a bit of ugly whitespace on the right.
-If you resize your browser window again so that it's narrower, you'll see how eventually, first the right column <div> and then the body content <div> get moved underneath each other creating a stack of content.
+In the box above, all three sections consist of floated divs with fixed widths, nested within a parent containing div.
+If you resize your browser window again so that it's narrower, you'll see how eventually, first the right column div and then the body content div get moved underneath each other creating a stack of content.
 This flexible design means even those with narrow screens, like those on smartphones and tablets, can see all of the content without having to shrink it to fit or scroll the window horizontally.
-The layout of this tutorial page doesn't lend itself to an ideal demonstration, but you can see the basic principle of responsive design here.
-The critical CSS for this page is contained in the <head> section, so you can use "View Source" to see it all.
-If we added CSS media queries, we could make further adjustments to the stylesheet so that the design was more elegant for all screen sizes.
+The layout of this tutorial page doesn't lend itself to an ideal demonstration, but you can see the basic principles of responsive design here.
+It relies on setting the width, margin, and padding for the block-level elements in percentages rather than pixels, with minimums that keep the content readable and which force a restructuring of the layout if the window gets too narrow.

-This page was last modified on June 01, 2013
+This page was last modified on October 01, 2020